icarus-initiative/organization_core/README.md

 - Each squadron:
   - Works to complete 1 project and evaluate at least 1 resource on each expedition.
 See each expedition for possible choices.
 If a group decides to add additional choices, a good starter list of resources can be found [here](https://www.notion.so/Solana-and-Rust-Resources-Collection-a7c7b84256844ec0b3d416e910876db9) or in the SOLHACK discord various channels.
   - Expeditions can last as long as it takes for everyone to finish the project and evaluate the resource(s), whether it was done as a group/pair/solo.
 It's recommended to use 1 month to strike a balance for developers with full-time jobs and various responsibilities.
-  - Before expeditions, make a markdown document and pull requests to the `squadrons.md` markdown file in the `main` repo.
+  - Before expeditions, a team formed by the captain will make a pull request to the `squadrons.md` markdown file in the `main` repo.
 The file should have the pilot's preferred name, discord handle, country & time zone, Twitter handle, Github handle, LinkedIn profile, and amount of expeditions completed.
 The pull request will be reviewed and added accordingly.
   - Before expeditions, an additional folder called `1st_squadron.md` in the `main` repo will be created specifically for that squadron so they can link their projects from personal accounts, meeting notes, notable resources, and anything else they'd like to share with their squad and the public.
 All this is public!
-  - Before expeditions, set up a discord chat and voice channel for that squadron.
-These will only be hidden from everyone else except discord admins and pilots of the squadron.
-It's private!
+  - Before expeditions, set up a discord chat channel for that squadron.
+These will only be hidden from members.
+Other squads, captains, and admins can see the channel.
   - During expeditions, have weekly voice or video meetings for show and tell, asking questions, pair program, and set the goal for next week.
 This can be adjusted according to the group's needs.
   - During expeditions, squadron members are encouraged to tweet weekly progress and tag their teammates in the tweets.
 Hashtags are currently being worked out but for now, tag your teammates and #icarusiniative.
   - After expeditions, a squad will present to another squad that has previously completed the same expedition in the past.
 It could be adjacent or even higher up.
 The first squad presents among each other.
 This is also a good time to brief the next squad on the next expedition.
-  - After expeditions, each squad decides where the evaluated resource(s) get placed in the most appropriate expedition(s) (whether course, book, youtube playlist, etc).
+  - After expeditions, each squad cast their votes on where the evaluated resource(s) get placed in the most appropriate expedition(s).
-  - After expeditions, the squadron chooses the 2-5 pilots for the next squadron if we are still on a small-scale operation.
-Larger scale operations should see Improvement Proposals for scaling ideas.
-  - After expeditions, write everyone in your group a LinkedIn recommendation about working on Icarus together.
+  - After expeditions, pilots are encouraged to write a LinkedIn recommendation for squadmates about working on Icarus together.
 Upvote skills like rust, web 3.0, javascript, and whatever skills they've used in their projects.
 Connect with your squadmates if you haven't already done so. 🙂
-  - After expeditions, squads then advance to the next expedition and all pilots (old and new) are recorded on the Squadrons List.
-1 person from each squadron can make a pull request to update the `[squadrons.md](http://squadrons.md)` list.
+  - After expeditions, squads will be recognized by the upper squad they've presented to and notify an admin to update the [squadrons.md](https://github.com/icarus-initiative/icarus_initiative/blob/main/squadrons.md) file by making a pull request notifying that the other squad succeed in their expedition.
+It is the responsibility of squads to make the PR or notify admins for this.

 ---